andHW/pig-pic/README.md

 ## Offline multiple device support...
 How?

-Note that the app is designed to be static and offline, so it can be hosted on GitHub entirely for free.
+The app is designed to be static and offline, making it deployable on GitHub without cost.

-To have this app running on mutliple devices, while having the app as a "offline" (no further network communication) app, **a random seed is needed to be shared among the devices** to ensure that the same words are generated.
+To enable usage across multiple devices while maintaining the app's offline nature (no further network communication), **a shared random seed is required to ensure consistent word generation**.
+This necessitates the utilization of tools like seedrandom.js.

-I think `Math.random()` should be enough for this purpose, but I'm not sure.
-We'll see.
+While having a server to oversee the game could deter cheating to some extent and facilitate game synchronization across devices, such functionalities are not the primary focus of this project.